mattwojo/webvr/webvr-docs/hardware.md

 # WebVR Hardware

-To view WebVR content on Microsft Edge, you use a Windows Mixed Reality headset.
+To view WebVR content on Microsoft Edge, you use a Windows Mixed Reality headset.
 These headsets connect to the HDMI and USB ports of a compatible desktop or laptop computer running the Windows 10 Fall Creators Update.

 ![Devices](img/windows-mr-headset.jpg)